Home

 Tips on planting the bulbs

 Pot size -- Your bulbs will be happy in a pot 1 quart (1 liter) to 1 gallon (4 liter) in size.
-The pot needs drainage holes
+The pot needs drainage holes.

 Watering: During the growing season, this Gladiolus likes moist soil and shouldn't be allowed to dry out.
 It shouldn't be kept soggy however.
-When the leaves start to die back in the summer, withhold all water, since the plant is preparing for dormancy.

-Dormancy care -- Once the leaves die back in the summer, keep the soil dry until the fall.
+Dormancy care -- When the leaves start to die back in the summer, withhold all water, since the bulb is preparing for dormancy.
+Once the leaves are brown, you may either pull the bulbs and store them in a paper bag until autumn, or leave them in their soil.
+Keep the soil relatively dry until autumn or the bulbs may rot.
 A small amount of moisture is okay, especially to keep the soil from becoming bone-dry.
 Store the pot in a cool area (60-70°F / 15-21°C) until the fall.
-You may instead pull the bulbs and store them in a paper bag until autumn.

 Have fun growing them!